About This Chapter

 2. What is Perishable Food? - Definition & Examples

 Cooks have to interact with many kinds of food, but not all should be stored the same way.
-In this lesson, we are going to check out perishable foods and see how to handle them.
+In this lesson, we're going to check out perishable foods and see how to safely store them.

 3. What is Non-Perishable Food? - Definition & Examples